VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/LogsQL.md

 Finally, it is recommended reading [performance tips](#performance-tips).

 Now you are familiar with LogsQL basics.
-Read [query syntax](#query-syntax) if you want to continue learning LogsQL.
+See [LogsQL examples](https://docs.victoriametrics.com/victorialogs/logsql-examples/) and [query syntax](#query-syntax) if you want to continue learning LogsQL.

 ### Key concepts